Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$: Proof of Theorem

 In this section we prove Theorem \ref{main}.
 For this we need two more results.
 In complete analogy with coprime $S^1$-actions, we define coprime holomorphic $\mathbb C^*$-actions as actions for which the weights at each fixed point are coprime.

 \begin{lemma} Let $X$ be a smooth complex projective variety with an algebraic coprime $\mathbb C^*$-action.
 Suppose that $C\subset X$ is a smooth compact irreducible $\mathbb C^*$-invariant curve.
 Then $C$ is an isotropy sphere in $X$ with respect to the corresponding $S^1$-action. \end{lemma} \begin{proof} Note that since the $\mathbb C^*$-action is algebraic, $C$ is a compactification of a $\mathbb C^*$-orbit and it has two fixed points.
-Let $p$ be one of such fixed points.
+Let $p$ be the fixed point such that the weight at $p$ of the restriction of the $\mathbb{C}^*$-action is positive.
 Then there exists a small neighbourhood of $p$ where the $\mathbb C^*$-action can be linearised, and it has the form $(z_1,\ldots,z_n)\to (t^{m_1}z_1,\ldots, t^{m_n}z_n)$, where $m_i$ are pairwise coprime weights.
 So the curve $C$ has a local parametrization $(t^{m_1}c_1,\ldots, t^{m_n}c_n)$ for some collection of complex numbers $c_i$ ($c_i$ has to be zero if $m_i<0$).
 It follows that the tangent space to $C$ at $(0,\ldots,0)$ has dimension equal to the number of $c_i$'s that are non-zero.
 In particular it is $1$-dimensional if and only if exactly one of $c_i$'s is non zero, in which case the curve $C$ is an isotropy sphere.
 This proves the lemma. \end{proof}